youngjunchang/RHEED_2D_ML/README.md

 ## How to Use

-To apply PCA and K-means CLustering:\n
+To apply PCA and K-means CLustering:

-Change (name = "B303_Trim") in box[2] of PCA to (name = "YOUR_FILE_NAME").\n The code accepts mp4 files by default although this may be modified.\n\n
+Change (name = "B303_Trim") in box[2] of PCA to (name = "YOUR_FILE_NAME").
+The code accepts mp4 files by default although this may be modified.

-Run PCA.ipynb and then Kmeans.ipynb\n
+Run PCA.ipynb and then Kmeans.ipynb
-Running the PCA file will automatically save the following contents\n
+Running the PCA file will automatically save the following contents